Run Custom Command or Script in Ubuntu 25.10 Automatically at Login

 • Exec=/home/ji/Documents/myscript to run my script under user Documents directory.

-• Exec=sh -c "$HOME/Documents/myscript" to run the same script, but here “sh -c” command interpreter is required for $HOME.
+• Exec=sh -c "$HOME/Documents/myscript" to run the same script, but here “sh -c” command interpreter is required so it knows what is $HOME.

 • Exec=update-manager --install-all to auto-launch Software Updater and install all available updates.